 While on holiday in Florida in 2004, Paul happened to watch Dr Wayne Dyer on a television programme.
 He was transfixed.
 It was a major turning point that led him to read, watch or listen to literally all of the works of inter alia Dr Wayne Dyer, Esther Hicks (The Law of Attraction), Neale Donald Walsh (Conversations with God), and ultimately Eckhart Tolle, especially his books The Power of Now and A New Earth.

 A chance meeting in 2016 led Paul to the Kabbalah Centre in London.
 Following intense research and studying of Kabbalah, together with hours of discussions with teachers and students at the Kabbalah Centre in London, Paul realised that he was well placed to synthesise his years of studying Christianity and Judaism with what he had learned about Kabbalah.
-He then began writing what would become, 'Jesus & Kabbalah – The Lost Kingdom'.
+He then began writing what would become, 'Jesus & Kabbalah – The Lost Kingdom' - which reached No 1 status on Amazon in a number of categories.